Acceptances, Deferrals and Withdrawals

 Applicants are offered a provisional acceptance and are subject to a criminal background check (CBC).
 If the CBC reveals some prior contact with the criminal justice system, the applicant will be offered a full opportunity to respond.
 Provisional acceptances may (or may not) be withdrawn pending the school's review of that history and the applicant's response.
 The school has a process that governs these matters.

-AMCAS has implemented a new enrollment feature for the 2018-2019 application cycle:
+AMCAS implemented a new enrollment feature for the 2018-2019 application cycle and beyond:

 - Applicants are strongly encouraged to hold no more than three acceptances after April 15th.